The Ark protocol

 A connector ensures that if a client forfeits a VTXO they get something in return.
 This could either be a UTXO or VTXO in a next round.

 The connector ensures that a forfeit transaction is only valid if the next round exists.
-The connector is just an output that goes from the round transaction into the forfeit transaction.
+By consequence, it is fully safe for the client to sign a forfeit transaction with a connector.

 Stages of a round